evan-erdos/trail-of-cthulhu/story/prose-outline.md

 The PCs confront Professor Birchwell about what he did, and he erupts with anger, almost incoherently babbling about trust and secrets, and his research.
 He accuses them of spying on him, and trying to kill him.
-After a thorough accosting, he lets them go, with a firm warning.
+After a thorough accosting, he lets them go.

 The PCs awake to the sound of sirens, and flee their rooms.
 It smells like smoke, and sections of the Laboratory are crumbling.